 Top 5 Foods for Brain Health

-Follow a plant-based diet replete with leafy greens that deliver oxygenating chlorophyll to your cells.
+Follow a diet rich in plant foods replete with leafy greens that deliver oxygenating chlorophyll to your cells.
 Add in booster foods like spirulina and moringa.
-Make half your plate veggies of all kinds, and add organic protein and healthy sources of fats like coconut oil, butter, and olive oil.
+Make half your plate veggies of all kinds, and add organic animal protein and healthy sources of fats like coconut oil, butter, and olive oil.
+Animal protein provides the most bio-available nutrients and amino acids your brain needs.
 Don’t forget your gut, as we know the health of the gut is linked to the health of the brain.
 Include fermented foods daily for beneficial probiotics.
 My fave besides raw kraut is a shot of this coconut water kefir.

 1)Blueberries are my most favorite fruit for all the benefits they provide.
 Blueberries slow cognitive decline and improve brain health.
 Research shows that blueberries can actually slow the progression of age-related degenerative diseases and improve learning, memory and motor skills. (source) Eat ’em daily, up to 3/4 cup in smoothies or as a snack.
 They have positive benefits for blood pressure, too!